 In February 2002, the Company adopted the 2002 Stock Incentive Plan (the "2002 Stock Plan").
 The 2002 Stock Plan initially allowed the Company to grant up to 990,000 shares of stock options and restricted stock at fair value to employees, officers, directors, and service providers of the Company and its affiliates, at the discretion of the Board of Directors.
 Options granted to date and currently outstanding vest ratably over periods of three to five years and expire in 10 years from the date of grant.
 The options were granted to employees at a purchase price that approximates the fair value of the Company's stock.
-In August 2002, the 2002 Stock Plan was amended to increase the shares of common stock reserved for grant under the plan to 1,815,000.
-In August 2005, the 2002 Stock Plan was amended to increase the shares of common stock reserved for grant under the plan to 2,200,000.
+In August 2002 and August 2005, the 2002 Stock Plan was amended to increase the shares of common stock reserved for grant under the plan to 1,815,000 and 2,200,000, respectively.

 On August 3, 2007, the Board of Directors adopted the American Public Education, Inc. 2007 Omnibus Incentive Plan (the "new equity plan"), and the Company's stockholders approved the new equity plan on November 6, 2007.
 The new equity plan was effective as of August 3, 2007.
 Upon adoption of the new equity plan, APEI ceased making awards under the 2002 Stock Plan.
 The new equity plan allows APEI to grant up to 1,100,000 shares plus any shares of common stock remaining available for issuance under the 2002 Stock Plan as of the effective date of the new equity plan and any shares of APEI common stock that are subject to outstanding awards under the 2002 Stock Plan that expire or are forfeited, canceled or settled for cash without delivery of shares of APEI common stock after the effective date of the new equity plan.
 As of December 31, 2007, there were 3,751 shares available for issuance from the 2002 Stock Plan which were added to the 1,100,000 shares available for issuance under the 2007 new equity plan.
-Awards under the new equity plan may be stock options, which may be either incentive stock options or nonqualified stock options; stock appreciation rights; restricted stock; restricted stock units; dividend equivalent rights; performance units; cash-based awards; other stock-based awards, including unrestricted shares; or any combination of the foregoing.
+Awards under the new equity plan may be stock options, which may be either incentive stock options or nonqualified stock options; stock appreciation rights; restricted stock; restricted stock units; dividend equivalent rights; performance shares; performance units; cash-based awards; other stock-based awards, including unrestricted shares; or any combination of the foregoing.

-In connection with the initial public offering, on November 8, 2007, the Company granted options to purchase 259,050 shares of common stock with an exercise price equal to the initial public offering price of \$20.00 per share.
+In connection with the Company's initial public offering on November 8, 2007, the Company granted options to purchase 259,050 shares of common stock with an exercise price equal to the initial public offering price of \$20.00 per share.
 The options will vest ratably over a period of three years and the options will expire seven years from the date of grant.
 In connection with the closing of the public offering, on November 14, 2007, the Company issued 72,573 shares of restricted stock to employees and directors at the initial public offering price of \$20.00 per share.
 The restricted stock issued to employees will vest ratably over a period of three years, and the restricted stock granted to directors vested in full in connection with the Company's 2008 annual meeting of stockholders.
 Upon the closing of the initial public offering, the Company issued 10 shares to each full time employee below the level of vice president, for an aggregate of 3,800 shares of common stock.

-For the years ended December 31, 2007, 2008 and 2009, the Company recognized \$1,033,000, \$1,674,000 and \$2,223,000 in stock-based compensation expense as required under SFAS 123R (FASB ASC Topic 718) and a total income tax benefit of \$198,000, \$575,000 and \$767,000, respectively.
+For the years ended December 31, 2008, 2009 and 2010, the Company recognized \$1,674,000, \$2,223,000 and \$2,805,000 in stock-based compensation expense as required under FASB ASC Topic 718 and a total income tax benefit of \$575,000, \$767,000 and \$1,063,000 respectively.